 She was about six feet or more at the shoulder, so I was being lifted high off the ground, trying to keep her from moving around.
 We had to try something else.
 “Jerry, “I said, “Why don’t we use the rope to tie up another foot?”
 This keeps the horse unbalanced enough by letting the blacksmith tie one of the other feet.
 It usually works on young, inexperienced horses.

 It worked well, as I had hoped.
 Fighting a huge mare would be dangerous.
 She let Jerry do whatever he needed to do, because she was a normally mellow.
 He had to use a hoof knife to scoop out her hooves that were full of thrush.
 I could tell it was painful, but Gert stood still.
 I gave her a sweet golden apple for a treat.
 I used a spatular to mix up the ingredients for a poltice to put on her sore feet.

-When Jerry and I checked her teeth, we discovered she was barely a yearling!
+When Jerry and I checked her teeth, we discovered she was barely a yearling.
 What luck!
-She was just starting out and nobody had jerked her around or did other stupid training tactics that will ruin a horse.
+She was just starting out and nobody had jerked her around or done other stupid training tactics that will ruin a horse.
 Now I wouldn’t have to try to undo bad habits.
-I was so happy to start fresh!
+I was so happy to start fresh.
 This was good luck, indeed.